basshelal/basshelal/README.md

 http://basshelal.dev

-Android (Kotlin) & Web (TypeScript) Open Source Developer

-Open Source Enthusiast 👨‍💻
+Open Source Developer & Enthusiast

-Currently finishing my MSc. in Advanced Software Technology at Swansea University 🎓
+Mostlty Kotlin and TypeScript

-When I'm not working on code, I'm either reading about it 📖, playing the keyboard 🎹 or (more likely) sleeping 😴
+When I'm not programming, I'm either playing the keyboard 🎹 or (more likely) sleeping 😴